 Peachtree Christian Hospice is a 16-bed in-patient facility that focuses on providing care 24 hours a day, seven days a week, using a team of caregivers.

-One hospice expert told ETonline that while every patient experience is different, it may take days or even weeks after all life-support measures are stopped before the body completely shuts down.
+told ETonline that while every patient experience is different, it may take days or even weeks after all life-support measures are stopped before the body completely shuts down.